 In this case a simple rule in the Exchange Server Toolbox rule system will keep you safe from angry customers and their trial-hungry lawyers.
 The rules apply to all emails leaving your server, you do not have to set them for every single sender.

 Once a customer informs you that no further communication via email is desired, you simply add the address or even the entire domain name (complete or partly) to the blacklist in the corresponding rule.
-If one of your employees tries to send an email to an address matching the internal list, the email will not be sent and the Exchange Server Toolbox informs the sender about the reasons.
+If one of your employees tries to send an email to an address matching the internal list, the email will not be sent and Exchange Server Toolbox informs the sender about the reasons.

 This way you make sure that no undesired email leaves your company.